-- Encourage private sector to incorporate sanitation improvements for households, especially those in the low wealth quintile category in unplanned settlements, in their corporate social responsibility goals.
+- Encourage private sector to incorporate sanitation improvements for households, especially those in the low-wealth quintile category in unplanned settlements, in their corporate social responsibility goals.

 - Partner with local CSOs and media to systematically disseminate messages on the dangers of poor-quality toilet facilities.

-Written by: Moffat Tembo/SNV in Zambia
+Written by: Moffat Tembo/Urban Sanitation Engineer

 Source: SNV 2018 Baseline study – Chambeshi Lukanga Sanitation Project.
 This baseline study was conducted as part of SNV's WASH SDG programme, which applies SNV's Urban Sanitation and Hygiene for Health and Development (USHDD) approach.